Below, you will find a letter to the editor that I recently sent to the Christian Index, the official paper of the Georgia Baptist Mission Board.

 I was formerly a member of a small Southern Baptist congregation in Cartersville.
 The pastor of this congregation struggled to meet his personal bills and the church struggled to meet its budget.
 That church lost two families to First Baptist because (by their own account) FBC had a more attractive youth group.
 Smaller Churches in Bartow County, many of whom support the parent entity of the Christian Index (the Georgia Baptist Mission Board) seem to be paying for free advertising for First Baptist Church of Cartersville, which has far better facilities and amenities than they.
 First Baptist already pays money to advertise on the Jumbotron at Cartersville High home games, surely it doesn’t additionally need free advertising “puff pieces” in the Christian Index.

 A lack of journalistic standards could cast unnecessary dispersion upon the good work being done at First Baptist Cartersville.
-Many of my friends and neighbors are member at First Baptist.
+Many of my friends and neighbors are members at First Baptist.
 I know them to be people who love the Lord.
 I am a personal acquaintance of your friend, Pastor Jeremy Morton, and, from what I know of him, he is an upstanding man of God.
 I hope your paper will do its readership and Georgia Baptist Churches (including FBC Cartersville) the service of demonstrating basic journalistic ethical standards when writing future pieces about churches or their pastors.

 *Please note that the preceding is my personal opinion.
 It is not necessarily the opinion of any entity by which I am employed, any church at which I am a member, any church which I attend, or the educational institution at which I am enrolled.
 Any copyrighted material displayed or referenced is done under the doctrine of fair use.